-None of us wish to hear “You are fired!”
-There is nothing much to do about, if the employer has decided to lay you off.
+None of us wishes to hear “You are fired!”
+There is nothing much to do if the employer has decided to lay you off.
 The biggest setback of losing a job is the financial instability it brings.
-You may often have a number of expenses such as rent, EMI, fees, etc, for which depend on your monthly salary.
+You may often have a number of expenses such as rent, EMI, fees, etc, which depend on your monthly salary.
 Even if you lose your job, these payments need to be made, thus making it necessary to figure out alternative ways of dealing with these requirements.

 Additional Reading: How to Calculate EMI?

 Ways of Managing your Finances during the Period of Unemployment

 - Live at a Place That Does Not Demand Rent

 Those living on rent should consider moving in with their parents, friends or relatives.
 In the case of parents living in a different town, you can move in with a close relative, friend, or colleague, for some time.
 It can save you from paying the rent.
 You can also have your deposit back from the landlord, which will help you meet certain expenditures.
 Although you will have to compromise on your freedom and luxury for time being, you will be able to save a lot of expenses.

 - Renegotiate, if You Have Too Many Loans